Pratyush-Srivastava/DSA_Notes/DynamicProgramming.md

 * LIS can be used to find the max sum increasing subsequence.
 Here, we use N^2 Lis solution.
 Instead of finding max lis among j such that arr(j) < arr(i) and j < i, we find max sum among j such that arr(j) < arr(i) and then assign it to sum(i).
 In the end, we find the max of all sum(i)
+* LIS can be used to find the longest bitonic subsequence(first increasing and then decreasing) You need to construct lis array ending with i and lds array starting with i and then take the max of lis(i) + lds(i) - 1 because i was considered twice.
+For lds you just need to lis by traversing in a reverse way.
+This will take N^2.
+This can be done in NlogN by using tail array method.
+Try to modify that method to get this.
+* LIS can be used in the bridges problem.
+If we have parallel points where 1 is opposite to 1 and 2 is opposite to 2 and so on.
+If we have pairs like (6,2),(4,3),(2,6),(1,5) where we need to construct max bridges without inter-crossing.
+  First, we need to sort based on 1st value and if 1st value is same, then sort by second value.
+Now you can construct LIS based on second value.
+It need not be longest strictly increasing, just increasing is fine.
+We can do it in NLogN
+* LIS can be used in the longest chain problem.
+We are given pairs of element (a,b) such that (a<b). (a,b) can form a chain with (c,d) if b < c.
+First we need to sort by first values and then do LIS.
+While comparing two pairs, compare b < c and then only calculate LIS.
+Doing this by tail method can be complicated because pairs p (5,24) q(15,28) r(27,40) Here, p > q and q > r but p < r.
+For n log n you need to sort second values instead of first values.
+* Maximum cuts in a rod with certain allowed lengths is a problem like number of combinations of coins to get certain sum.
+At each point, we need to either consider a specific length or not consider it all.
+If you consider it, you need to add 1 to it and if you do not consider it you have to reduce that length from allowed lengths, Math.max(1 + maxCuts(i)(j - allowedLengths(i - 1)), maxCuts(i - 1)(j)).
+Also take care of results with -1.
+A problem of recursion could be of two types, one is consider that item/ not consider that item at all.
+Another type would be consider each item and reduce for all the items.
+Certain problems will alow only one option.
+If you take number of combinations of coins problem (1,1,2) is same as (2, 1, 1) so be careful will selecting that approach.
+* Minimum coins to make a value when you are given a list of denominations.
+You can take both recursive approaches but approach of selecting each item can gives you space complexity of O(n).
+  For minimumCoins(n) = Min(minimumCoins(n - den(0)) + 1, minimumCoins(n - den(1)) + 1, minimumCoins(n - den(2)) + 1...)
+  Loop through all denominations and find the minimum coins.
+If it doesn't reach by reducing certain denominations, it will return Max.
+* Minimum number of jumps can be solved by dynamic programming in O(n^2) and in greedy solution in O(n).
+  If you want to solve by dynamic programming, you need to build a dynamic array in reverse because dp(n) = 0 and your answer will be in dp(0).
+For dp(n-1), you can take min of (dp(n) till arr(n - 1) values).
+For dp (n-2), you take min of dp(n -1), dp(n) ... arr(n-2) values.
+In this fashion you can reach dp(0).
+This solution will be O(n^2) If you want to solve by greedy algorithm, you need to have a while loop with i = 0; Go through all the possible jump values of arr(i), see with which value (i+j), you are farthest element a(i+j)+(i+j) will improve.
+We are adding index as well because to find the farthest we do i+a(i).
+Once you found the value with farthest reach, jump to that and update i value. keep doing this until you reach the end.
+This will take O(n)